Ameur Derbal

 Ameur Derbal (born 1 July 1978) is a Tunisian retired footballer and later manager.
-He is the current manager of Saudi club Al-Najma.

-He started and finished his career in JS Kairouan, and also had short stints in Libya and Ukraine.
+A centre-back, je started and finished his career in JS Kairouan, and also had short stints in Libya and Ukraine.

 After managing JS Kairouan, in 2020 he signed for Saudi club Al-Orobah FC.
 On 22 April 2022, Derbal was appointed as manager of Saudi club Al-Najma.
+On 30 May 2023, Derbal was appointed as manager of Al-Shoulla.